Monad: Sequencing Computations

 While map takes a simple function A -> B, flatMap takes a function that returns a new value already wrapped in the monadic context, i.e., A -> Kind<F, B>. flatMap then intelligently flattens the nested result Kind<F, Kind<F, B>> into a simple Kind<F, B>.

-This flattening behaviour is what allows you to chain operations together in a clean, readable sequence without creating deeply nested structures.
+This flattening behaviour is what enables you to chain operations together in a clean, readable sequence without creating deeply nested structures.

 The Monad Interface